ultrabug/py3status/README.rst

 Using py3status, you can take control of your i3bar easily by:

 - using one of the availables modules shipped with py3status
-- writing your own module and have their output displayed on your bar
+- writing your own modules and have their output displayed on your bar
 - handling click events on your i3bar and play with them in no time
 - seeing your clock tick every second whatever your i3status interval